 Heavy mineral laminae observed in Neogene sands from the former Old Hickory Mine near Stony Creek, VA (photo courtesy of Rick Berquist, Virginia Geology and Mineral Resources Program)

-Geologic mapping and sampling within the Earth MRI Placer Ti-Zr-REE Virginia Focus Area has been implemented in two phases of work: Phase 1, which consists of four project areas in the Fall Zone and Coastal Plain (Fiscal Year 2019-2020), and Phase 2, five 7.5-minute quadrangles located along and just west of the Fall Zone in the Eastern Piedmont of Virginia (Fiscal Year 2021-2022) (below ).
-Ongoing efforts are discussed in more detail in the "Current Work" section.
+Virginia Energy recently completed two heavy mineral placer studies along the eastern Piedmont and western Coastal Plain of Virginia.
+These project areas as known as the Earth MRI Placer Ti-Zr-REE Virginia Focus Area.
+This work was implemented in two phases of work: Phase 1, which consists of four project areas in the Fall Zone and Coastal Plain (Fiscal Year 2019-2020), and Phase 2, five 7.5-minute quadrangles located along and just west of the Fall Zone in the Eastern Piedmont of Virginia.

 Goals

 Improving geologic map coverage - The best available geologic map for a large portion of Virginia's Coastal Plain is the 1:250,000-scale geologic map by Mixon and others (1989).
 While this map is an excellent resource, it does not provide sufficient detail for many needed decisions related to public safety, environmental protection, and economic development.
 Since 2000, Virginia has worked through the National Cooperative Geologic Mapping Program, STATEMAP component to improve the availability of detailed geologic maps.
 This effort has resulted in a new 1:100,000-scale geologic map of the Williamsburg 30- x 60-minute quadrangle (Berquist, 2013) and thirteen 1:24,000-scale geologic quadrangle maps.
 In addition, two quadrangles in the Petersburg area were mapped in cooperation with the National Park Service (Occhi and others, 2018).
 Despite this effort, significant areas in the Coastal Plain lack 1:100,000-scale or better map coverage.
-As part of the ongoing mapping efforts, we are compiling and creating new 1:100,000-scale geologic maps for target project areas identified in the Earth MRI Placer Ti-Zr-REE deposits, Virginia Focus Area.
+As part of the new mapping efforts, we compiled new 1:100,000-scale geologic maps for target project areas identified in the Earth MRI Placer Ti-Zr-REE deposits, Virginia Focus Area.
 These digital map products will result in improved map availability in the Earth MRI critical minerals resource focus area.
+Newly acquired airborne magnetic and radiometric surveys across the Fall Zone of Virginia and Eastern Piedmont have helped Geologists in new mapping efforts as well as in the evaluation of potential economic deposits.
+More information of the USGS airborne geophysical efforts can be found within their Earth MRI acquisitions viewer page.

 Making geologic data electronically available - Most published geologic maps in the Coastal Plain are only available in hard copy format.
 Some recent maps are available in GIS, with formats ranging from separate shapefiles with minimal attribution to fully attributed NCGMP09 geodatabases.
-Geologic Map Schema (GeMS) compliant databases (formerly NCGMP09) will be created for the Phase 1 and Phase 2 project areas.
-These maps and geodatabases will be fully accessible to the public with complete metadata.
-The geodatabases will also serve as a nucleus for the planned 1:100,000-scale geologic maps and geodatabases of the Emporia 30- x 60-minute quadrangle and the Richmond metropolitan area.
+Geologic Map Schema (GeMS) compliant databases (formerly NCGMP09) have been created for the Phase 1 and Phase 2 project areas.
+These maps and geodatabases are available to the public with complete metadata.
+The geodatabases also support the planned 1:100,000-scale geologic maps and geodatabases of the Emporia 30- x 60-minute quadrangle and the Richmond metropolitan area.
 The GeMS geodatabase compilations will support the USGS objective to create a three-dimensional (3-D) digital geologic map of the United States.

 Current Work